-\paragraph{Analysis} We visualize these lines with 95\% confidence intervals in \Cref{fig:spec-comparison}.
+\paragraph{Analysis} We visualize motion spectral volumes with 95\% confidence intervals in \Cref{fig:spec-comparison}.
 Videos with camera motion exhibit higher amplitudes than scene-motion-only videos for low-frequency components while having similar characteristics for high-frequency ones.
 This supports the conjecture that the camera motion is a low-frequency type of signal.
 We also depict an example of a generated video with both scene and camera motion with four denoising steps on \cref{fig:spec-analysis:visual-example}: one can observe that the camera movement has been fully produced by $t{=}0.9$ (first $10\%$ of the rectified flow denoising process).
 In contrast, scene motion details like the hand movements of the subjects are not finalized even till $t{=}0.5$.
-Inspired by this finding, we pose the question: \textit{when does exactly a video diffusion model determine the camera?} To answer it, we plot aggregated spectral volumes for different timesteps in \Cref{fig:spec-analysis:spec-per-timestep}, and also their ratio with respect to the last timestep $t{=}0$ (for which all the motion has been produced) We then inspect when different types of motion kick in during the denoising process. \Cref{fig:spec-analysis:spec-per-timestep}~(right) shows that the low-frequency motion components fill up to \apprx{84}\% at $t{=}0.9$ (the first 10\% of the denoising process), while high-frequency ones are not well complete until $t{=}0.6$.
+Inspired by this finding, we pose the question: \textit{when exactly does a video diffusion model determine the camera pose?} To answer this question, we plot aggregated spectral volumes for different timesteps in \Cref{fig:spec-analysis:spec-per-timestep}.
+We also show the ratio with respect to the last timestep $t{=}0$ (i.e., when all motion has been generated).
+We then inspect when different types of motion appear during the denoising process. \Cref{fig:spec-analysis:spec-per-timestep}~(right) shows that the low-frequency motion components fill up to \apprx{84}\% at $t{=}0.9$ (the first 10\% of the denoising process), while high-frequency components are not well-modeled until $t{=}0.6$.
 An immediate consequence of this observation is that trying to control the camera later in the denoising trajectory is simply \textit{unnecessary} and will not influence the manipulation result.
 In this way, instead of using the standard logit-normal noise level distribution of SD3~\cite{SD3} with a location of 0.0 and scale of 1.0 (which we use by default for \vdit), we switch to using truncated normal with a location of 0.8 and scale of 0.075 on the [0.6, 1] interval to cover the early steps of the denoising rectified flow trajectory.
-Besides, we apply camera conditioning at inference time on the same [0.6, 1] interval.
-But surprisingly, we observe that it is unnecessary but also \textit{detrimental} to the scene motion and overall visual quality.
+At inference time, we apply camera conditioning on the same [0.6, 1] interval.
+Surprisingly, we observe that not using truncation is \textit{detrimental} to the scene motion and overall visual quality.
 Following this insight, we restrict both our train-time noise levels and test-time camera conditioning schedules to cover only the first 40\% of the reverse diffusion trajectory.
-As \cref{sec:experiments:ablations} shows, it improves FID and FVD by $14\%$ on average, and camera following by $30\%$ on MSR-VTT (the dataset which measures generalization to diverse, out-of-fine-tuning-distribution scenes).
-Besides, it enhances the overall scene motion, which we demonstrate qualitatively.
+As \cref{sec:experiments:ablations} shows, this improves FID and FVD by $14\%$ on average, and camera following by $30\%$ on MSR-VTT (the dataset used to measure generalization to diverse, out-of-fine-tuning-distribution scenes).
+Further, truncated noise sampling enhances the overall scene motion.